 June 2009: Philip Balister and I gave a tutorial on my undergraduate senior design project (C. R. Anderson, G. Schaertl, and P. Balister, “A Low-Cost Embedded SDR Solution for Prototyping and Experimentation,” tutorial at Wireless@VT ‘09, paper in SDR ‘09, source on GitHub).

-I’ve written a response (C. S. Short, “Comment on ‘Outbreak: on transgender teens and psychic epidemics,’” Psychological Perspectives, vol. 62, in press) to a small group of therapists who believe gender dysphoria in adolescence and early adulthood is a “social contagion” rather than a legitimate medical condition.
+I’ve written a response (C. S. Short, “Comment on ‘Outbreak: on transgender teens and psychic epidemics,’” Psychological Perspectives, vol. 62, no. 2, in press) to a small group of therapists who believe gender dysphoria in adolescence and early adulthood is a “social contagion” rather than a legitimate medical condition.

 On May 28, 2018, I signed the Post-Meritocracy Manifesto, which reflects my beliefs about a healthy work environment.